Ten0/homeassistant_python_typer/README.md

 # ⏱️ What

-Run this script to obtain a typed Python interface for all entities available in *your* Home Assistant, which can then be exported to your [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) apps folder for use in any AppDaemon app.
+Run this script to obtain a typed Python interface for all entities available in *your* Home Assistant, which can then be exported to your [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) apps folder to enable writing your home automations in nicely typed Python.

 ![VSCode screenshot of how it highlights errors](docs/typing_demo.png)